Me, Too...

 This activity was aided by a turn rate indicator, an impact airspeed shown in knots, a gyroscopic horizon bar, an altimeter, and a radio compass.
 Add a bobbing magnetic compass and this was the full package.
 You learned to trust them all unfailingly, no matter what your lying ass was telling you, or you got washed out.
 A lot of guys washed out.

 This was a very tense time for me.
 Everything was hanging in the proverbial balance.
-Outside of this military aviation thing, I had nothing.
+Outside of this new military aviation thing, I had nothing.

 Basic Instruments, preparatory to the more withering advanced variety, was flying under the hood, as it was called, responding to directions from a check pilot or instructor.
 "Turn right to heading three-one-five, standard rate, descend to one thousand five hundred, now climb to 3000, right turn, half-standard rate, to heading 185..."
 The reader gets the idea...
 Then, we'd do it without the horizon bar.
 Plus or minus 10 knots of commanded airspeed and 50 feet in assigned altitude.